Crispy Asian Salmon Bowls

 This salmon and rice bowl uses Asian flavors, so it is best to use an Asian-style sauce like teriyaki, ponzu, oyster sauce, hoisin sauce, or another Asian-inspired sauce.
 It is also really delicious with spicy mayo, sesame ginger dressing, and Asian barbecue sauce.

-Crispy Asian Salmon Rice Bowls
+Crispy Asian Salmon Bowls

 - Download